TheThingKnownAsKit/obsidian-vaults/Personal/Zooliminology/Entities/Light Mimics.md

 > **Notable Behaviors:** Appears to be a normal set of Christmas lights before shifting in photographer's presence

 ![[Pasted image 20250212001713.png]]

+Tumblr notes:
+- Was released to celebrate Christmas.
+There was a vote on the tumblr on whether or not it'd be an ornament entity or christmas light entity